Golf for Beginners – 5 Tips To Golf Better When You’re Just a Beginner

 Well, the same, age-old rule applies to golf; however, in this sport, the saying typically goes keep your head down.
 In golf, it is very important to keep your head down during your downswing because if you begin to lift your head, your entire body will follow.
 This causes the shoulders to raise and your entire body plane to be heightened by a few inches.
 When your body is heightened versus what it was at, your golf club will raise.
 This, in essence, means that you will line up to hit the ball in the center of the club face, but by raising your head, you will hit the top of the ball, which is a big no-no.

 There are a few drills that you can use in order to practice maintaining proper head position.
 The first one is called the shadow drill.
 This one is quite simple to complete but will work wonders with your biofeedback.
 Simply line up your shot with your back to the sun and maneuver yourself until your head lines up perfectly with the tee.
 Practice your swing over and over, making sure your head neither goes above or below the plane of the tee.
 The second drill is called the tee drill. and this one can get a little dirty if you aren’t careful.
 To begin, find a very clean tee and place it in-between your teeth.
 Second, start swinging and watch the tee, if the tee points at the ball the entire time then your head is correct.
 If the tee waivers from the ball then your head is moving.
 Practice these few drills and you will soon be ahead Jedi!
+Don’t forget that one of other useful things for practicing is definitely an indoor putting green.

 Becoming the Jedi of Golf